-Acceptance by the British Government of IAEA inspection of certain British installations or imports raises problems similar to those raised by the negotiations on the Non-proliferation Treaty.
+Acceptance by the British Government of the International Atomic Energy Agency inspection of certain British installations or imports raises problems similar to those raised by the negotiations on the Non-proliferation Treaty.
 These problems do not appear to be insuperable.